“The Fountain of Youth Discovered!”

 You may get your hair color from your father’s side of the family and your great math skills from your mother.
 These traits are “in the genes,” so to speak.
 Likewise, longevity tends to “run in families.”
 Your genetic make-up plays an important role in how you age.
 You can see evidence of this genetic connection in families with siblings who live into their 90’s or families with generation after generation of centenarians.

 Will changes I make after I turn 60 make a difference?

 Aging and inactivity can lead to achy bones and joints because of the wearing down of cartilage, loss of lubricating joint fluid, weaker muscles and less-dense bones.
 But, even at you enter your 60’s, you can make choices that will help you.
 Maintain a normal weight and do strength training.
-Weight-bearing activities stimulate the bones to grow stronger and denser, which can protect against bone fractures and osteoporosis.
-Take a proven vitamin D and calcium supplement that increases your bone density.
+Weight-bearing activities stimulate the bones to grow stronger and denser, which can protect against bone fractures and bone loss.
+Take a clinically supported vitamin D and calcium supplement that increases your bone density.